dalpras/oauth2-openid-server/README.md

 ## Testing

-Sorry, didnt' have time for writing generic tests ...
+Sorry, didnt' have time for writing standalone tests ...

 To run the unit tests you will need to require league/oauth2-server from the source as this repository utilizes some of their existing test infrastructure.